9 Methods for Generating Business Blog Ideas

 2. Solve The Audience’s Problems

 You can use your blog in the same ways you would sell a product: to solve a possible problem that your audience may be facing.
-Depending on the industry you’re in, you could brainstorm issues your audience could be facing, and address those problems with helpful advice on your blog.
+Brainstorm issues your users have.
+Then, address those problems with helpful advice on your blog.

 3. Brainstorm With Your Other Staff Members